jlingohr/flix-freaks/README.md

 ## Getting Started
 First, modify `resources/application.conf` to include your updated database configuration properties.
 Once your database connection is setup you need to populate the tables with data to bootstrap the algorithms.
 Run all modules in `scripts` to do so.
 Once the database is setup and the tables populated, each package can be run seperately by running the file in the modules `app` package.

+Alternatively, since each module is designed independently, you may choose to configure a seperate `application.conf` file for each module.